Protect Your Future With Confidence

 An irrevocable, whereby assets are protected from creditors by laws in a special jurisdiction.
 The trustmaker can be the beneficiary of the trust, and the assets will still remain protected from creditors.
 These are often used in conjunction with business entities, like an LLC.

 A GRAT is an irrevocable trust whereby the trustmaker transfers specific assets into the trust to be held for the benefit of the trustmakers’ children or close family members.
 The trust receives annual annuity payments and the beneficiaries of a GRAT receive the trust assets virtually estate tax free.

 An ILIT is an irrevocable trust set up to own life insurance policies and is the primary beneficiary of the policy.
 This can be helpful for tax efficiency under the annual estate tax exclusion rate, which is currently $11.7 million dollars.
 It will decrease to $5.49 million per person on December 31, 2025.

 This type of trust is intended for residential real estate (whether it be a primary or secondary home).
 Individuals or families who are looking to reduce the amount of gift tax they incur when transferring assets to a beneficiary can use a QPRT.

 Trusts can be an effective way to minimize estate taxes and protect your assets for generations to come.
 Whether you already know which trust is right for you or you need guidance, Hatley Law Group APC can help you plan for your future accordingly.
-Call 858-564-7090 or contact us online.
+Book a Call or contact us online.